Gazzayeatman/FashionBrazil/wp-content/plugins/woocommerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 2.5.2 =
+Maintenance Update.
+This version updates the Plugin Framework to v 2.0.2, adds full compatibility with a3rev Dashboard, WordPress v 4.9.4 and WooCoomerce v 3.3.1

+= 2.5.1 =
+Maintenance Update.
+1 Teak and 1 bug fix for full compatibility with WordPress 4.9

+= 2.5.0 =
+Feature Upgrade.
+In this release we add the ability to define where images are sourced from for the Gallery, either all images uploaded to the post or just the images that have been uploaded to Product Image gallery.

+= 2.4.1 =
+Maintenance Upgrade.
+Tweaks for compatibility with WooCommerce 3.2.0 and WordPress 4.8.2

+= 2.4.0 =
+Maintenance Update.
+2 new features plus 2 code tweaks for compatibility with WordPress major version 4.8.0 and launch on Github public repo

+= 2.3.5 =
+Minor Maintenance Update.
+Tested for Compatibility with WooCommerce 3.0.7 and WordPress 4.7.5

+= 2.3.4 =
+Maintenance Update.
+Code tweaks for full compatibility with WooCommerce V 3.0.1 and backwards to V 2.6.0 and WordPress V 4.7.3

 = 2.3.3 =
 Maintenance Update.
 3 tweaks for full compatibility with WordPress 4.7.1, WooCommerce 2.6.12 and PHP 7.0